react-querybuilder/react-querybuilder/website/versioned_docs/version-7/migrate.md

   - This shouldn't affect JSX which renders a `<QueryBuilder />` component since the generic types can almost always be inferred from the props.
   - While all props are technically still optional, TypeScript may have problems inferring the generics if `fields` and `query`/`defaultQuery` are not provided.
   - The four generic arguments of `QueryBuilderProps` represent, respectively, the query type (extending `RuleGroupType` or `RuleGroupTypeIC`), the field type, the operator type, and the combinator type.
-The latter three must extend `FullOption`, or if you want to be more specific and expressive, `FullField`, `FullOperator`, and `FullCombinator`.
+The latter three must extend `FullOption` or the more specific and expressive `FullField`/`FullOperator`/`FullCombinator`.

   ```tsx
   // Valid in version 6: